charlesrt/charlesrt.github.io/_posts/2017-07-10-clearing-the-confusion-about-interaction-design.markdown

 date: 2017-07-10 08:00:00 Z
 categories:
 - Design
-- Service Design
+- Interaction Design
-- User Experience
+- User Centred Design
-- Government
-- Digital
 layout: post
 image: knowing-the-right-level.jpg
 excerpt: I've noticed confusion about what interaction design is, what interaction designers do and when’s the right time to get them involved.